-Learn about nature and the mysteries that it holds with this amazing collection of outdoor activities for kids.
+Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 This article contains several lists of fun outdoor learning ideas and nature activities for kids of all ages.
-In it, you can find both child-led and loosely structured outdoor activities for kids from toddlers to teens.
-The outdoor learning activities and nature craft ideas listed can be used by homeschoolers, educators, or anyone seeking to enhance their child’s understanding of or connection to, the natural world.
+In it, you can find both child-led and loosely structured outdoor activities for kids from toddlers to preschoolers and kindergarteners to elementary-aged students and teens.
+And the outdoor learning activities and nature craft ideas on this list of outside activities can be used by homeschoolers, educators, or anyone seeking to enhance their child’s understanding of, or connection to, the natural world.

-Many outdoor nature activities for kids listed are also useful for nature school preschools and forest school kindergartens.
-The suggestions include nature study ideas, outdoor science ideas, and nature crafts for elementary school-age children and teens!
+Many outdoor nature activities for kids included here are also helpful for nature school preschools and forest school kindergartens.
+The suggestions include nature study ideas, outdoor science ideas, and nature crafts for toddlers, preschoolers, kindergarteners, elementary school-age children, tweens, and teens!

 Nature Activities and Nature School Ideas for Kids of All Ages

-Below we have created and collected a whole slew of fun ways to support outdoor learning in nature.
+Below we have created and collected several fun ways to support outdoor learning in nature.
 Remember, these forest school nature activities and outdoor learning ideas for kids are only suggestions.

-Forest school is about allowing your children to take the lead in their outdoor education.
-Instead of teaching your children about nature and the great outdoors, act as a guide and fellow nature explorer by using any of these activities as a starting point for your day-to-day adventures in learning.
+Forest school is about allowing kids to take the lead in their outdoor education, so instead of teaching children about nature and the great outdoors, act as a guide and fellow nature explorer.
+Use the nature activities on the list of outdoor ideas below as a starting point for your day-to-day adventures in learning.

-I have to admit that a few of the outdoor activities for kids suggested were written long ago and are in desperate need of a tune-up.
+I must admit that a few of the outdoor activities for kids suggested were written long ago and desperately need a tune-up.
 However, we are updating them all and have plans to add new outside activities, forest school ideas, and nature activities for kids of all ages over the next few months.
 Stay tuned!

-We will add more outdoor learning ideas, nature activities, and nature crafts for nature school preschools, forest schools, and nature-based homeschoolers to this list as we continue to find them and create them.
-So be sure to bookmark this page for easy reference, and check back often!
+We will add more outdoor learning ideas, nature activities, and nature crafts for nature school preschools, forest schools, and nature-based homeschoolers to this list as we continue to find and create them.
+So bookmark this page for easy reference, and check back often!

 **Click on the title of each forest school suggestion to learn more about each nature activity for kids!**